MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/mac/mau-deadline.md

 |**Comments** | This is an optional setting. <br/><br/>The default value is 3. <br/><br/> Using this preference setting will enable Automatic Download and Install mode for MAU regardless of the current MAU setting on the device.
 After the deadline is reached, MAU will revert to the previous setting on the device.

-For example, if you want configure Automatic Download and Install mode to being 2 days before the deadline, you can use the following.
+For example, if you want to configure Automatic Download and Install mode to being 2 days before the deadline, you can use the following.

 ```
 <key>UpdateDeadline.StartAutomaticUpdates</key>